 In 2013-14 I served as the Collegiate Initiative Chair for NSBE Boston, in this capacity I served as a liaison for area collegiate chapters to the local professional chapter.

-In 2016 I joined the WiML Board, I currently serve as the Treasurer.
+In 2016 I joined the WiML Board, I served as the Treasurer from 2016 until March 2019.
+In this capacity, I formalized our financial practices, built a finance committee, and established a direct funding for general administrative support.
 I served as a co-organizer for the 2014 Women in Machine Learning Workshop.
 The 9th Annual WiML was again co-located with NIPS.
 As the Finance and Sponsorship chair, I lead our efforts to secure corporate sponsorship and our sponsor relations.

 As founding chair through 2015, I lead a team of students to work with the Engineering Dean’s office to increase student engagement in research, specifically undergraduate involvement and graduate ownership, within the college by providing resources and hosting educational workshops.
 Some of our most successful initiatives include a workshop for students applying to Research Experience for Undergraduates programs, a college wide undergraduate lab fair, and an experimental design workshop for engineering graduate students.